Isle of Thanet Electric Tramways

 Isle of Thanet Electric Tramways Tram No 45 and conductor

-Another Top Rd car converted for one-man operation, this time No 45 — photo undated, but once again probably taken around the mid 1920s.
+Another Top Road car converted for one-man operation, this time No 45 — photo undated, but once again probably taken around the mid 1920s.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Isle of Thanet Electric Tramways Tram No 45 and conductor